luke-karmic/tts-sales-practice/readme.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

+* It is to quiz you on sales call objections, or recording your responses to a sales call structure.
+* The idea is you can test for each type of prospect i.e. Analytical, Skeptical and test your recorded responses for a make believe script
+* If you find it useful, please show a little love!
+Cheers
 * Uses Google TTS to asks questions, records the output and continues the flow until reaching the end.
 * This is built as a quick sales call practice tool
 * You can hardcode the questions for now and it will just iterate through them, either randomly or in order
-* Super simple, built in a couple hours, so don't expect fancy code or anything.
+* Super simple, built in a couple hours for a quick use case in mind but thought I'd leave it open incase some one finds it helpful, don't expect fancy code
-* If you find it useful, please show a little love!
-Cheers
-  * Didn't even use TS or put time to refactor properly

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- GETTING STARTED -->
 ## Getting Started